The Digraph Skit

 Following is an activity that ensures the child's engagement in every possible way.
 Let’s act out digraphs!
 You will need five children each time you act out the skit.
 In my classroom, we did it several times so that every child got to have a turn.
 Gather your first group of children and assign each a sound: S, C, T, W, and H. Have each child say the sound their letter normally makes: Miss S would say “S-s-s-s,” for example.
 You could have each child wear a piece of paper with their sound written on it with a magic marker as a visual reminder to the rest of the children who are watching the skit.
 The children will see the symbol as they hear the sounds, reinforcing sound and symbol connections.

-“One day a dashing man strolled into town.
-His name was Mr. H. He was very friendly and immediately set out to get acquainted with everyone.
-First he walked up to Miss S’s door and knocked.
+“One day a man called Mr. H, strolled into town.
+He was very friendly and immediately set out to get acquainted with everyone.
+First, he walked up to Miss S’ door and knocked.
 Miss S came to the door (child will come forward saying “S-s-s-s” while Mr. H says his breathy “hhhhh” sound) and Mr. H asked her to come out for a walk.
 As the two set out for their walk, the funniest thing happened!
-Instead of each saying their normal sounds, they lost their heads and started making a brand new sound together!
+Instead of each saying their normal sounds, they started making a brand new sound together!
 ‘SH, SH, SH’ was what they said.”

 Deepen the learning by adding the corresponding body motion.
 For SH, have the children put their index fingers to their lips as if they are shushing someone.
 For CH, have them form the C shape with their hands as though making the shape of a potato chip.
 For TH have them extend their arms straight out to make their bodies into a T. For WH, they will make the W shape with their arms out and bent at the elbows.

 Digraphs don't have to be difficult; they can be a lot of fun.
 Adding right-brained elements makes all the difference.
 Try this fun, active, and memorable learning experience today!